Tigran Sargsyan: Reforms

-Cleaning up the banking sector from crime (2002–2004)

-As a head of the Central Bank of Armenia Tigran Sargsyan initiated process of crystallization of banking sector from unfair business and crime.
+As a head of the Central Bank.
+Sargsyan initiated process of crystallization of banking sector from unfair business and crime.
 In 2002 the amendments on the Law on the Central Bank of Armenia and the Banking Act were adopted.
 The changes entitled The Board of the Central Bank, to prevent crime acquisition of bank assets and lending institutions.

 In the future regulatory framework it was possible to adjust the process of tracking the turnover of criminal assets in banks and credit organizations, as well as the funds used to finance terrorist activities or money laundering.
 As a result, a number of unscrupulous banks and organizations were closed.
 Credit Yerevan, the United Bank, Land Bank, Credit Service, Trust, AgroBank, Shirak Invest and others were dissolved.
 As a result of investigating the flow of funds from organizations engaged in unfair practices, it was possible to refund all the deposits to the citizens.
 By 2004 the process of recovery of the banking system was completed.

-The new licensing system (2002)

 In 2002 Armenia adopted amendments to the Law of the Republic of Armenia on Licensing.
 The list of the organizations to be a subject of licensing included credit organizations, which involved in money transactions, clearing, processing card payments, and others.